soasme/beeper.py/docs/index.rst

 * No build infrastructure on production server;
 * No network call on production server;
-* No vague version of dependencies;
+* No vague version of dependencies.

-Beeper need you to have
+Beeper need you to have:

 * `wheel`, `virtualenv`, `pip` installed;
 * normally seen Unix command: `unzip`, `tar`, `grep`;